-The church was built on a fairly gentle slope of the hill, drooping to the west and north-west.
-It received the form of a single-nave structure, ended in the east with a square chancel and with buttresses in the corners.
-The entrance to the interior led through the romanesque portal with a semicircular closure on the south side, and the light fell through small, narrow windows in the southern facades of the nave and chancel, and the eastern wall of the choir.
-Inside there is a gothic stone pastophory decorated with three pinnacles and a stone baptismal font from the 14th century.
+The church was built on a fairly gentle hill slope, sloping to the west and north-west.
+It received the form of an aisleless building, ended in the east with a narrower and lower, square chancel.
+The walls were fastened from the outside in the corners with buttresses, placed at an angle.
+The entrance led from the south, through a Romanesque portal with a semicircular head, with an archivolt moulded with a groove.
+Light fell through small, narrow windows in the southern facades of the nave and chancel and through a single window in the eastern wall of the chancel.
+Inside, in the eastern wall, there was a Gothic stone niche made, decorated with three bas-relief pinnacles.

 The church has a spatial layout unchanged since the Middle Ages., but the turret above the western part of the nave is early modern.
 The windows have been transformed, although they are still small in size.
 Inside the chancel, the vault dates from the second half of the 16th century.
 Among the medieval architectural details, the southern portal, decorative niche in the eastern wall of the chancel, as well as a semicircular niche of the sedilia have been preserved.
 A stone baptismal font from the 14th century has been preserved among the furnishings.

 Súpis pamiatok na Slovensku, zväzok prvý A-J, red.
 A.Güntherová, Bratislava 1967.